hekonsek/streamshift/readme.md

 - [Kafka](https://github.com/hekonsek/streamshift/tree/master/kafka) - ensures that Kafka service is provisioned in OpenShift
 - [MongoDB](https://github.com/hekonsek/streamshift/tree/master/mongo) - ensures that MongoDB service is provisioned in OpenShift

-### AWS EC2 playbook

-StreamShift also provides playbook which can be used to provision Fedora 25 on AWS EC2.
-[AWS playbook](https://github.com/hekonsek/streamshift/tree/master/aws) ensures that Fedora 25 AWS EC2 node is provisioned and started.

-Default instance size is T2 medium (i.e. 4 GB of RAM) - in order to change it, override `instance_type` Ansible variable (for example `instance_type=t2.large`).

-Keep in mind that Ansible EC2 module requires you to have Boto installed:

-    sudo pip install -U boto

-You can specify AWS credentials either in Boto file (for example `~/.boto`) or using environment variables:

-    AWS_ACCESS_KEY_ID='yourKeyId' AWS_SECRET_ACCESS_KEY='yourSecretKey' ansible-playbook aws.yml

-By default Ansible uploads default SSH public key to AWS and use it in created EC2 instance.
-Also StreamShift creates EC2 security group with SSH port only exposed.

 ## Installation

 In order to install StreamShift execute the following command: